 Meet The Team

 Our team work tirelessly throughout the year to put on a fantastic festival for the community.
-The people on the committee are either in recovery themselves or work in the field.
+Most of people on the committee are either in recovery themselves or work in the field.
 Allow them to introduce themselves.

-I’m Liz and I’ve enjoyed attending the Recovery Festival in previous years, pre pandemic.
-I’ve joined the committee as Complimentary Therapies Coordinator.
+I’m Liz and I’ve enjoyed attending the Recovery Festival in previous years, pre-pandemic.
+I joined the committee as Complimentary Therapies Coordinator.
 I work in Recovery Services and am also a trained Complimentary Therapist Practitioner.
-I am excited about the Festival returning to a Face to Face format in 2022 and giving those attending the opportunity to experience the benefits of various therapies.
+I am excited about the Festival returning to the Trinity Centre in 2023 and giving those attending the opportunity to experience the benefits of various therapies.